• Skip to primary navigation

 What is an Italian lemon cream cake made of?

 It's made of vanilla cake layers, a lemon mascarpone cheese filling, and a buttery lemon crumb topping.
-The whole cake is dusted with powdered sugar.

 Should this cake be refrigerated?